msyamkumar/cs220-projects/spring20/p8/stage1.md

 words, keep the returned data structures in a variable to re-use for multiple questions).

-#### Question 6: how many genres did the movie at index 0 have?
+#### Question 6: how many actors did the movie at index 1 have?

 Use the data from Q5.

-#### Question 7: what is the ID of the last actor listed for the move at index 1?
+#### Question 7: what is the ID of the first actor listed for the move at index 0?

 Use the data from Q5.